docQodly/docs/docs/language/UsersClass.md

 #### Description

-The `.me` property <!-- REF #Users.currentUser().Summary -->returns the current instance of the Users singleton.<!-- END REF -->  It provides direct access to the currently authenticated user and the available system properties.
+The `.me` property <!-- REF #Users.me.Summary -->returns the current instance of the Users singleton.<!-- END REF -->  It provides direct access to the currently authenticated user and the available system properties.

 It must be used when calling functions like [currentUser()](#currentuser) or [`allUsers()`](#allusers).